Conflux-Chain/conflux-documentation/docs/general/run-a-node/nodes-faqs.md

 ### How long does it take to synchronize the data from beginning?

 It takes about 3 weeks to synchronize the data from beginning.
+As blockchain data grows, the time required for syncing from scratch will increase.

 ### How to synchronize data quickly to run an archive node?